jonatas/fast/docs/ideas.md

 Easy pipe fast results to Neo4J.
 It would facilitate to explore more complex scenarios and combine data from other sources.

-## Git adapter

-Add extra tags to nodes with information from Git.

-* Revision
-* Author
-* Date

-Tag every node with the proper author.

 ## Ast Diff

 Allow to compare and return a summary of differences between two trees.